1-D Lookup Table

 for the Extrapolation method, you must also selectAkima spline

-for Interpolation method.
+for the Interpolation method.

 Values |